chadmando/cleandir/cleandir/README.md

 A directory clean-up script written in pure python.

 ## Requirements
-Cleandir was wriiten in python 3.6.5 (macOS) and tested on Windows 10 x64 using pythong 3.7.1 It has not been run using legacy python.
+Cleandir was written in python 3.6.5 (macOS) and tested on Windows 10 x64 using python 3.7.1 It has not been run using legacy python.

 ## What operating systems is cleandir made for?